Vince Agnew

-Vincent Shonte Agnew (born December 28, 1987) is an American football cornerback who is a free agent.
-He played college football at Central Michigan University and attended Catholic Central High School in Grand Rapids, Michigan.
-He has been a member of the Miami Dolphins, Winnipeg Blue Bombers, Dallas Cowboys, Kansas City Chiefs and Toronto Argonauts.
+Vincent Shonte Agnew (born December 28, 1987) is an American former professional football cornerback.
+He played college football at Central Michigan University.
+He was a member of the Miami Dolphins, Winnipeg Blue Bombers, Dallas Cowboys, Kansas City Chiefs and Toronto Argonauts.

-Early years
+Early life

-Agnew played high school football at Catholic Central High School.
+Agnew played high school football at Catholic Central High School in Grand Rapids, Michigan.
 He was a three-year starter and letterman as a cornerback and wide receiver.
 He also spent time at running back.
 He earned first-team all-state first-team honors his senior year after totaling 1,425 all-purpose yards, thirteen touchdowns and eleven interceptions.
-Catholic Central had a 12-2 record his senior season in 2005 and finished as the runner-up in the state.
+Catholic Central had a 12–2 record his senior season in 2005 and finished as the runner-up in the state.
 Agnew was also a four-year letterman in varsity track and field, setting the school record in the 100 and in long jump.
 He also lettered twice in basketball.